cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 This way, only the selected persons have access to the document, independently of who has received the sharing link.

+Also make sure you or your [team](https://docs.cryptpad.org/en/user_guide/collaboration.html#teams) is set as "owner" when you create documents.
+This will give you full control including the possibility to destroy a document if it contains sensitive information or the link escapes your control.

 ### 🔒 Per-Document Passwords